yzninjacoding/twmdocs/docs/platform/charttrader.md

 ### Positions & Assets

 When trading futures TW opens positions that can be observed on the chart as a line object placed at the position average entry price.
 The positions are sourced directly from the exchanges.
 If the position is scaled in or out you can see the average price adjust to a new value.
 You may also use the `Close` button to close the position completely at any point.
+You can also close positions by right clicking the position listed in the positions tab in the admin window.

 <img src={ct3} alt="Data Series Window" style={{width: 700}} />